vijitdua/vijitdua/README.md

 - 🎥 Creating and editing videos for my [YouTube channel](https://youtube.com/@vijitdua)
 - 🎶 Occasionally dabbling in music production with Ableton
 - 🏃‍♂️ Running the trails or hitting the gym to stay fit
-- 🎮 Wielding lightsabers in BeatSaber, hopping onto population one, or exploring other (primarily VR) games.
+- 🎮 Wielding lightsabers in BeatSaber, hopping onto population one, flying away in Rocket League, or exploring other (primarily VR, MacOS, or game-porting / Whisky - MacOS) games.

 Feel free to fork or star my projects if you find them interesting.
 Happy coding! 🌟